OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 GCTCAGCTGGTTAGAGCACTACCTTGACATGGTAGGGGTCGGTGGTTCGAGT
 ```

-A 16S rRNA gene is about 1500 bp in legnth.
+A 16S rRNA gene is about 1500 bp in length.
 These are really crummy contigs... hmmmm... what could have happened ?
 Lets sort it out using BLAST and the Ribosomal RNA Database Project.

 ### Using BLAST

-Once you have retrieved your 16S contig you can typically get a rough idea what orgnanism you are dealing with by ‘BLASTing” your sequence against the NCBI database.
+Once you have retrieved your 16S contig you can typically get a rough idea what organism you are dealing with by ‘BLASTing” your sequence against the NCBI database.
 We'll do this two ways.
 We'll use a web-interface, and (later) I will show you how to set up your own blast database locally.
 For now, we'll use the web-search.
 Go to the NCBI blast website:

 https://blast.ncbi.nlm.nih.gov/Blast.cgi